-The final report is due at the beginning of class on April 17th for every group.
-In it, you should convey your vision of a "mental map" for the brand in terms of the key brand associations.2 You will have conducted some qualitative market research using ideas discussed in previous class sessions, the HBS case on Brand-Person relationships, and the readings.
+The final report is due at the beginning of class on April 22nd for every group.
+In it, you should convey your vision of a "mental map" for the brand in terms of the key brand associations.
+You will have conducted some qualitative market research using ideas discussed in previous class sessions, the HBS case on Brand-Person relationships, and the readings.
 Conduct either two one-on-one interviews or one 6-8 person focus group, and one survey (you will have two pieces - complementing qualitative work with quantitative work).
 Find out about the brand associations, brand relationships, sources of equity, etc. How is this brand perceived by your informants?
 The final report will use all of this information to identify the sources of brand equity, providing the basis for your recommendations.
 Any questionnaire used to guide a focus group, depth interview or your survey should be included in an appendix in the final report.

-After developing a detailed profile or mental map of brand knowledge structures from the brand exploratory, the next task is to provide recommendations concerning how the brand should be managed by analyzing the brand inventory.
-How can brand equity be built and how can it be effectively leveraged into new product categories to maximize profits?
+After developing a detailed profile or mental map from the brand exploratory, the next task is to provide recommendations concerning how the brand should be managed by analyzing the brand inventory.
+How can brand equity be built and how can it be effectively leveraged going forward?
 To answer this question, you should outline creative and relevant directions for management of your chosen brand, providing justification where appropriate with course concepts.